• Ingredient Transparency

 ExcipientEmulsifierSoftgelsLiquids

 Common source of cholecalciferol derived from sheep’s wool.
-Not vegan; relevant for strict avoidance preferences.
+Not vegan, and relevant for strict avoidance preferences.

 SourceCapsulesTablets